Frequently Asked Questions

 - Whether supportive measures or safety measures should be put in place to ensure the safety of the Florida Tech community;

 - Whether the conduct warrants a Hearing for discipline; and

 - Whether any changes to policies, practices or training should be considered and implemented.

-A student who has been accused of Title IX prohibited conduct can the Title IX Office.
-Confidential support also is available from CAPS, Holzer Student Health, Campus Chaplain and the Ombudsman Office.
+A student who has been accused of Title IX prohibited conduct can contact the Title IX Office.
+Confidential support also is available from Student Counseling Center, Holzer Student Health, Campus Chaplain and the Ombudsman Office.